pierre-vigier/Perl6-Math-Matrix/README.md

 [Derived Matrices](#methods)
 ----------------------------

-Single matrices that can be computed with only our original matrix as input.
+Single matrices, that can be computed with only our original matrix as input.

 ### [transposed](#derived-matrices)